ShuwenKANG/locker-robot/ReadMe.md

 ```

 ```
-Given locker with to box used
+Given locker with two box used

 When press save button